KonstantinKolodi/autolab_course/README.md

 # Troubleshooting

-Check location path of autolab package
+Check the location path of autolab package

-Check remove build and install folders, buiild the package afterwards.
+Remove build and install folders, buiild the package once again.